carpentries-lab/good-enough-practices/_episodes/06-track_changes.md

 ### Store each project in a folder that is mirrored off the researcher's working machine

-using a system such as Dropboxor a remote version control repository such as
+* using a system such as Dropboxor
+* a remote version control repository such as GitHub.
-GitHub.

 Synchronize that folder at least daily.
 It may take a few minutes, but that time is repaid the moment a laptop is stolen or its hard drive fails.

+> ## How to document a change
+>
+> A good entry that documents changes should contain:
+> * date of the change
+> * author of the change
+> * list of affected files
+> * A short description of the nature of the introduced changes AND/OR motivation behind the change.
+>
+> Examples of the descriptions are:
+> * added flow cytometry data for the control and starvation stressed samples
+>
+> * updated matplot library to version 3.4.3 and regenerated figures
+>
+> * added pane with protein localization to the Figure 3 and its discussion in the text
+>
+> * reverted to the previous version of the abstract text as the manuscript reached word limits
+>
+> * cleaned the strain inventory
+> Recent freezer cleaning and ordering indicated a lot of problem with the strains data.
+The missing physical samples were removed from the table, the duplicated ids are marked for checking with PCR.
+The antibiotic resistence were moved from phenotype description to its own column.
+>
+> * new regulation heatmap
+> As suggested by Will I used the normalization and variance stabilization procedure from Hafemeister et al prior to clustering and heatmap generation

+{: .callout}

 ## Manual Versioning